hasura/graphql-engine/graphql/manual/schema/how-it-works.rst

 Let's say you have a table, a ``profile (id, name)`` table, in postgres that you want to expose over GraphQL.

-All you need to do is tell Hasura to "track" this table, and Hasura automatically generates a GraphQL schema with:
+All you need to do is tell Hasura to ``track`` this table, and Hasura automatically generates a GraphQL schema with:

 #.
 A GraphQL type definition for the table
 #.
 Queries with where, order_by, limit and offset arguments